TheArkive/CallTipsForAll/README.md

 Click on call tips to invoke the CHM and link directly to the corresponding page.
 ```
 ### User Settings
 Use Settings window from the system tray to change user settings.

-Enter the main EXE of the program and the ClassNN of the control preferred for use (minus the number, ie. "scintilla", not "scintilla1").
+For basic operation, at a minimum, enter the main EXE of the program and the ClassNN of the control preferred for use (minus the number, ie. "scintilla", not "scintilla1").

+You can set the font, font color, font size, and background color of the call tip window in settings as well.

+If you want to process #INCLUDES, then specify the "Base File" in the Settings window or double-tap `CTRL+Space` to quickly call up a dialog to do the same.
+This hotkey was made to quickly and easily change the "Base File" and load the defined #INCLUDES and libraries.

 ## To-Do List
 * Add auto-complete support for keywords and object methods / properties